 I wrote this story in the language of my heart.
 If everyone has a story to tell for the benefit of at least one other, then this writing represents my story.
 It is the outcome of my spiritual journey through the life-saving world of the Dogmas, Creeds, Traditions, and Scriptures of the two-thousand-year-old Roman Catholic Church.
 I do not intend it to be a scholarly work; though, it touches on many spiritual, theological, philosophical, and cultural topics.
 To some these words may sound like sweet music, to others like fingernails scraping a blackboard, and to still others like a muddled conflagration of thoughts.
 I pray I do not offend any person of goodwill, only that I might edify many.

-That this writing often reflects a subjective sounding language of the heart should not, however, obscure the main point of it.
+However, that this writing often reflects a subjective sounding language of the heart should not obscure the main point of it.
 That point is that the spiritual journey I will discuss with you is on a very real path.
 What I mean by this is that the path is objectively available for every person on earth even though my description of it is subjective and based on my own experience.
 This is truly important.
 The joy, freedom, and life-saving grace of which I will speak in this book are not due to me being a special person with a unique spirituality, a worthy person, or someone called out as a leader among many.
-I am a very average person with no real worldly importance.
+I am an average person with no real worldly importance.
 That means that everyone can, and I will argue should, take this journey.
 If you think that this story is about a special subjective experience that is just mine, well, you have indeed missed the point, and I will declare myself the poorest of communicators!
 I wish that you would follow this same path where you can have your own subjective experience based on the solid ground of shared, objective Truth.
 This path unifies us through objective Truth while allowing each of us to grow into the individuals whom God intended us to be, all by following the Dogmatic Roman Catholic Church!
 It is glorious!
 Only God could have conceived the path and founded it, and I will point out to you that he did do this.
 The Catholic Church is not “man-made” religion; it is a visible institution founded by a “God-man.”
 That is a life changing difference.

 It is like this analogy: when you travel together with another person, you both travel the same road, objectively speaking, even though you may each describe the trip differently from your own subjective experience.
-You may describe different scenes or highlight different events, but it is one and the same road.
+You may describe different scenes or highlight different events, but it is the same road.
 This is a very important point to bear in mind while reading this book, for there are many today who view everything purely subjectively and assume that there can be no objectively true path for the world to follow.
 No one is supposed to say that there is objective truth, truth that can speak dogmatically about what is right and what is wrong, and about how to get to heaven and how to avoid hell.
 Least of all, no one should dare say that their road is the true one!
 Well, I am going to say just that.
 I will not say that your experience of that path necessarily should be like mine.
 However, I will say that the path itself, no matter how it affects you subjectively, is the true road to freedom, joy, and eternal happiness.
 Jesus Christ says that through the Scriptures, the Sacred Traditions, and the Magisterial teaching authority of his two-thousand-year-old Church.
 This path is true and solid ground.

 That many do not choose to follow this path is the single most saddening thing in our world, for they choose not to follow the will of that Good God.
 They have the freedom to make that decision.
 The very radical freedom that the atheist, Eastern New Ager, or general secularist wishes to experience is given already by God; though, he usually does not understand this.
-God gave mankind the very radical freedom to accept or reject him.
-It is too bad that many more do not use that freedom to obey rather than disobey; for, it is the free act of obedience to God that makes eternal beatitude an objective reality.
+God gave humanity the very radical freedom to accept or reject him.
+It is too bad that many more do not use that freedom to obey rather than disobey; for, the free act of obedience to God makes eternal beatitude an objective reality.
 This we know by the promise of God.
-It is the rejection of God, in exchange for an inauthentic, God-less freedom, that ultimately enslaves mankind, a fact I know myself to be an objective reality!
+It is the rejection of God, in exchange for an inauthentic, God-less freedom, that ultimately enslaves humanity, a fact I know myself to be an objective reality!

 He desires that every person would accept it.
-This is why we must preach and insist upon this true gospel, the Good News of Jesus Christ, even in the face of a beautiful sounding humanism that speaks of a love for mankind but demonstrates hatred toward God and those who insist on obeying him.
+This is why we must preach and insist upon this true gospel, the Good News of Jesus Christ, even in the face of a beautiful sounding humanism that speaks of a love for humanity but demonstrates hatred toward God and those who insist on obeying him.
 The atheistic or secularist humanist speaks of opening our hearts to a universal love while insisting that Christianity bears only intolerant hatred.
 As G.K.
 Chesterton brilliantly observed:

 “There are those who hate Christianity, and call their hatred an all-embracing love for all religions.”
 (Chesterton 2008)